Your Ultimate Guide to Fuzzing

 Random fuzzing is sending random inputs to an application.
 There is no systematic method with a mutation fuzzer, so the inputs of this random testing might not even penetrate the applications!
 This is sometimes compared with monkeys typing on a keyboard.

-Template or Grammar-based fuzzing
+Template or Grammar-based Fuzzing Tools

 Grammar-based fuzzers rely on a template that’s manually generated.
 It informs the fuzzing engine how to generate each input.
 Typically, the individuals creating these templates have an understanding of how the protocol is built, so there is intelligence around how those inputs are generated.
 However, these templates can inadvertently constrain the areas of the applications to explore and take a one-size-fits-all approach.

-Behavioral or Guided fuzzing
+Behavioral or Guided Fuzzing Tools

-Guided fuzzers rely solely on its target applications behavior to inform how to generate its inputs.
-So, the fuzzing engine will generate 1 input, observe how the application behaves, learns from it, then generates the next input.
-These fuzzers are effective because they custom generate tests specific to the applications.
-This is the category ForAllSecure Mayhem sits in.
+Guided fuzzers rely solely on their target application's behavior to inform how to generate inputs.
+For example, the fuzzing engine will generate an input, observe how the application behaves, learn from it, then generate the next input.
+These fuzzers are most effective because they custom generate tests specific to the applications.

 Why Should You Fuzz?

 A review of software security investments reveals that a majority of spending is in application testing solutions, such as static analysis, software composition analysis, and scanners.
 These conventional testing approaches, however, test known or common attack patterns, only addressing CVEs or CWEs.
-But what about the unknown vulnerabilities -- the weaknesses malicious hackers often exploit?
+But what about the unknown vulnerabilities—the weaknesses malicious hackers often exploit?

 When it comes to product security, best practices call for layering.
 Much like defense-in-depth, consider it like testing-in-depth.
 Assess the gaps left behind by your SAST solution, then identify additional solutions for augmentation.